Brian K. Borgen

-Brian K. Borgen is a major general in the United States Air Force who serves as the mobilization assistant to the Deputy Chief of Staff for Operations of the United States Air Force since June 2021.
-He most recently served as commander of the Tenth Air Force from May 2019 to June 2021.
+Brian K. Borgen is a retired major general in the United States Air Force who last served as the mobilization assistant to the Deputy Chief of Staff for Operations of the United States Air Force from June 2021 to July 2022.
+He served as commander of the Tenth Air Force from May 2019 to June 2021.

 Air Force career

 Brian K. Borgen graduated from Kansas State University in 1988.
 He joined the United States Air Force in March 1990, and attended Undergraduate Pilot Training at Williams Air Force Base.
 In 1995, he began flying the A-10 Thunderbolt.
 In May 2019, he assumed command of the Tenth Air Force.